-Over the last year, social media has proven to be an important tool for connecting with loved ones, keeping busy, and staying connected with the world - even more than ever before.
+Over the last decade, social media has become an important tool for connecting with loved ones, keeping busy, and staying informed on local and world events, with social media usage increasing even more during the COVID-19 pandemic.
 Simultaneously, it is having a negative impact on the mental health of people across the country, causing an increase in anxiety and depression for many.